henihaddad/gcp-mcp/README.md

 That's it!
 No additional setup or credential manipulation is required.
 When you first ask Claude to interact with your GCP resources, a browser window will automatically open for you to authenticate and grant access.
 Once you approve the access, Claude will be able to manage your GCP resources through natural language commands.

-For example, you can start with something like:
+Here are some example requests you can make:

+Basic Operations:
-"Could you list my GCP projects?" or "Show me my compute instances"
+- "Could you list my GCP projects?"
+- "Show me my compute instances"
+- "What storage buckets do I have?"

+Resource Creation:
+- "Please create a compute instance with 2GB RAM and 10GB storage, name it MCP-engine"
+- "Create a new storage bucket called my-backup-bucket in us-central1"
+- "Set up a new VPC network named prod-network with subnet 10.0.0.0/24"

+Resource Management:
+- "Stop all compute instances in the dev project"
+- "Show me all instances that have been running for more than 24 hours"
+- "What's the current CPU usage of my instance named backend-server?"
+- "Create a snapshot of my database disk"

+Monitoring and Alerts:
+- "Set up an alert for when CPU usage goes above 80%"
+- "Show me all critical alerts from the last 24 hours"
+- "What's the current status of my GKE clusters?"

 This application provides a comprehensive set of tools for interacting with Google Cloud Platform (GCP) services through the MCP (Model Calling Protocol) interface.
 It's designed to be used with AI assistants like Claude to provide a natural language interface to GCP services.